Daniel Santiago: Professional career

 In Puerto Rico, Santiago played professionally on the National Superior Basketball League with the Vaqueros, helping the team to various national championships and tournament finals.

 Between 1998 and 2000, he played for Varese Roosters of the Italian Serie A.

 From 2000 to 2001 he played for the NBA's Phoenix Suns as a back-up center until being released.

 He returned to the NBA in 2003, playing two seasons with the Milwaukee Bucks.

 In 2005, Santiago signed for a season with Spanish ACB League's Unicaja Málaga.
 After winning the 2006 league, he signed a further two-year deal with the Andalusia outfit.
 In 2008, Santiago signed with Regal FC Barcelona, helping the side to a third finish in the 2008–09 Euroleague.

 In July 2009, Santiago came back to the BSN after a 7-year absence, joining the Bayamón Cowboys.
 In September 2009 he signed with Efes Pilsen S.K. of Turkey.
 In October 2010 he signed with Spirou Charleroi.
 In January 2011 he joined Capitanes de Arecibo.

 In September 2012, Santiago signed with Boca Juniors in Argentina.
 In March 2013, he was selected as the league's best center for the season.
 In May 2013, he joined the Mets de Guaynabo in Puerto Rico.

 National team career

-In 2002, Santiago represented senior the Puerto Rican national team at the Indianapolis 2002 FIBA World Cup, and he also played inm the 2004 Summer Olympics team that handed the United States their first defeat in Olympic play, since they began using NBA players.
+In 2002, Santiago represented senior the Puerto Rican national team at the Indianapolis 2002 FIBA World Cup, and he also played in the 2004 Summer Olympics team that handed the United States their first defeat in Olympic play, since they began using NBA players.
 Santiago again represented Puerto Rico at the 2006 World Cup.
 He retired from the national side in 2007, only to return the following year.